-- b.
+- 6. Full-time employees who are on a pay status during the pay period that includes March 1st each fiscal year shall be credited with two (2) hours of paid time at the end of the pay period that includes that date.
+Part-time employees whose regularly assigned work schedule is at least twenty (20) hours per week shall, in like manner, earn and be credited with one (1) hour of paid time. - 7.
+Eligibility for Holiday Pay - a.
+An employee must be in paid status on their regular work days immediately preceding and after the holiday in order to receive holiday pay. - b.
 A new employee whose first working day is the day after a holiday shall not be paid for that holiday. - c.
 An employee who elects paid Authority retirement on a holiday shall be paid for the holiday. - d.
 An employee who is terminating employment for reasons other than paid Authority retirement and whose last day as a paid employee is the day before a holiday shall not be paid for that holiday. - e.
-With Authority approval, compensatory time earned for working on a holiday or for a holiday falling on a regularly scheduled day off may be taken on the first scheduled working day after the holiday. - 8.
-Compensation for Work on Holidays: An employee who is required to work on a holiday shall, in addition to their regular pay, receive compensatory time for each hour worked on a holiday at a rate of one and one half (1.5) times the employee's base hourly rate. - 9.
+With Authority approval, time earned for working on a holiday or for a holiday falling on a regularly scheduled day off may be taken on the first scheduled working day after the holiday. - 8.
+Compensation for Work on Holidays: An employee who is required to work on a holiday shall, in addition to their regular pay, receive compensatory time for each hour worked on a holiday at a rate of one and one-half (1.5) times the employee's base hourly rate. - 9.
 Holidays that fall during an employee's vacation period shall not be charged against the employee's vacation balance. - 10.
 Compensatory time earned under the provisions of this Section may be granted as compensatory time off or paid for at the discretion of the Authority.
 Effective the pay period including July 1, 2024 and thereafter, employees shall be paid for all compensatory time in excess of one hundred and twenty (120) hours.